 Several European studies have looked at the efficacy of a shorter course of preoperative radiation (25 Gy over 5 days), not combined with chemotherapy, for the treatment of rectal cancer.
 The results of the Swedish Rectal Cancer Trial evaluating the use of short-course RT administered preoperatively for resectable rectal cancer showed a survival advantage and a decreased rate of local recurrence with this approach compared with surgery alone.
-However, a follow-up study published in 2005 showed that the patients with short-course preoperative RT had increased relative risk for postoperative hospitalization due to bowel obstructions and other gastrointestinal complications.
-A number of other studies also investigating the effectiveness of preoperative short-course RT in patients with rectal cancer staged as T1-3 have demonstrated that OS was not significantly affected despite improvements in local control of disease. $^{150,283,284}$ A recent multicenter, randomized study of 1350 patients with rectal cancer compared (a) short-course preoperative RT and no postoperative treatment with (b) no preoperative RT and a postoperative approach that included chemoRT in selected patients (ie, those with a positive CRM following resection) and no RT in patients without evidence of residual disease following surgery.
-Results indicated that patients in the preoperative RT arm (a) had significantly lower local recurrence rates and a 6% absolute improvement in 3-year DFS (P =.03), although no difference in OS was observed between the arms of the study. $^{285,286}$
+310 However, a follow-up study published in 2005 showed that the patients with short-course preoperative RT had increased relative risk for postoperative hospitalization due to bowel obstructions and other gastrointestinal complications.311 A number of other studies also investigating the effectiveness of preoperative short-course RT in patients with rectal cancer staged as T1-3 have demonstrated that OS was not significantly affected despite improvements in local control of disease.
+166,312,313 A more recent multicenter, randomized study of 1350 patients with rectal cancer compared 1) short-course preoperative RT and no postoperative treatment with 2) no preoperative RT and a postoperative approach that included chemoRT in selected patients (ie, those with a positive CRM following resection) and no RT in patients without evidence of residual disease following surgery.
+314 Results indicated that patients in the preoperative RT arm had significantly lower local recurrence rates and a 6% absolute improvement in 3-year DFS (P = .03), although no difference in OS was observed between the arms of the study.
+314,315

-Long-term (12-year) follow-up of one of the short-course radiation trials (the Dutch TME trial) was reported.
-The analysis showed that 10-year survival was significantly improved in patients with stage III disease with a negative circumferential margin in the radiotherapy plus surgery group compared to the group that received surgery alone (50% vs. 40%; P = .032).
-However, this long follow-up showed that secondary malignancies and other non-rectal cancer causes of death were more frequent in the radiotherapy group than in the control group (14% vs. 9% for secondary malignancies), negating any survival advantage in the node-negative subpopulation.
+Long-term (12-year) follow-up of one of the short-course radiation trials (the Dutch TME trial312) was reported.316 The analysis showed that 10-year survival was significantly improved in patients with stage III disease with a negative circumferential margin in the radiotherapy plus surgery group compared to the group that received surgery alone (50% vs. 40%; P = .032).316 However, this long follow-up showed that secondary malignancies and other non-rectal cancer causes of death were more frequent in the radiotherapy group than in the control group (14% vs. 9% for secondary malignancies), negating any survival advantage in the node-negative subpopulation.

+A few studies have compared short-course RT to long-course chemoRT.
 One randomized study of 312 patients in Poland directly compared preoperative short-course radiation and more conventional preoperative long-course chemoRT and found no differences in local recurrence or survival.
-Similarly, an Australian/New Zealand trial (Trans-Tasman Radiation Oncology Group [TROG] trial 01.04) that randomized 326 patients to short-course radiation or long-course chemoRT found no differences in local recurrence and OS rates.
-In addition, rates of late toxicity, distant recurrence, and relapse-free survival were not significantly different between the arms.
-Finally, a recent trial compared short-course RT with long-course chemoRT with delayed surgery in both groups.
-Although the long-course arm experienced greater tumor downsizing and downstaging compared with short-course treatment, no differences were seen in the R0 resection rates or postoperative morbidity.
+317 Similarly, an Australian/New Zealand trial (Trans-Tasman Radiation Oncology Group [TROG] trial 01.04) that randomized 326 patients to short-course radiation or long-course chemoRT found no differences in local recurrence and OS rates.
+318 In addition, rates of late toxicity, distant recurrence, and relapse-free survival were not significantly different between the arms.
+Patients in the long-course arm were more likely to experience serious adverse events (eg, radiation dermatitis rates, 0% vs. 5.6%; P = .003), whereas patients in the short-course arm were more likely to have a permanent stoma (38.0% vs. 29.8%; P = .13).
+Finally, a trial compared shortcourse RT with long-course chemoRT with delayed surgery in both groups.
+320 Although the long-course arm experienced greater tumor downsizing and downstaging compared with short-course treatment, no differences were seen in the R0 resection rates or postoperative morbidity.